hivenetwork-ai/hive-agent-py/tutorial.md

 ### **POST /api/v1/chat**

 This endpoint processes natural language queries and returns responses from the configured OpenAI model.
+This also supports a reference to a previously uploaded file.

 **Request Body:**